Detailed summary

 • Utility value for BSC

-The values were sourced from prior NICE technology appraisals - TA645 for 1L and then adjustment to that based on TA498 for 2L to 4L.
+The values were sourced from prior NICE technology appraisals - TA645 for 1L progression free and progressed and then for 2L to 4L from TA498 adjusting for the different starting utility in 1L progressed disease.
 These were identified through a systematic search for published cost-effectiveness studies.

 Utility values were adjusted for age and sex using Ara and Brazier et al. 2010 [9] / 2011 [10] and the Health Survey England (HSE) 2014 dataset.